Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 (vitis-ai-tensorflow2) Vitis-AI /workspace > python -u target.py -m compiled_u50/customcnn.xmodel -t target_u50 2>&1 | tee target_u50.log
 ```

-Note that the U50 will need to have been flashed with the correct deployment shell - this should have been done in the 'Preparing the host machine and target boards' section above.
+**Note:** U50 should be flashed with the correct deployment shell, which should have been done in the 'Preparing the host machine and target boards' section above.

 The following steps should be run from inside the Vitis-AI Docker container:

-  + Ensure that Vitis-AI's TensorFlow2 conda environment is enabled (if not, the run `conda activate vitis-ai-tensorflow2`).
+  + Ensure that Vitis-AI's TensorFlow2 Conda environment is enabled (if not, the run `conda activate vitis-ai-tensorflow2`).

   + Run `source setup.sh DPUCAHX8H` which sets environment variables to point to the correct overlay for the U50.
 The complete steps to run are as follows: